-Suzanne Mintz, writing in her 2007 book, A Family Caregiver Speaks Up, says, “One of the things that frustrates family caregivers more than others is the fact that they are left on their own to wade through a patchwork sea of disparate programs that may not be open to them or meet their needs.
+Suzanne Mintz, writing in her 2007 book, A Family Caregiver Speaks Up: It Doesn't Have to be This Hard, says, “One of the things that frustrates family caregivers more than others is the fact that they are left on their own to wade through a patchwork sea of disparate programs that may not be open to them or meet their needs.
 Everyone working in the field of caregiving agrees that our system of social supports is hopelessly fragmented and insufficient.

 Family caregivers need the mental acuity and passionate perseverance of a Sherlock Holmes to even solve one part of their support needs puzzle.
 Even medical and social service professionals have trouble finding what they need when caregiving turns personal.”